waldoapp/waldo-go-cli/README.md

 The script attempts to install Waldo CLI to `~/.waldo/bin`.

-If you set environment variable `WALDO_USER_TOKEN` (or just `TOKEN`) to the value of your user token, the installer script will automatically run the `waldo auth` command upon successful installation of Waldo CLI.
-You can retrieve your user token by visiting the “Profile” tab of your Waldo account settings (https://app.waldo.com/settings/profile).
+If you set the `TOKEN` environment variable to the value of your API token, the installer script will automatically run the `waldo auth` command upon successful installation of Waldo CLI.
+You can retrieve your API token by visiting the “Profile” tab of your Waldo account settings (https://app.waldo.com/settings/profile).

 You can verify that you have installed Waldo CLI correctly with the `which waldo` and `waldo help` commands.